FloridaPlayers/Documents/Constitution.md

 The name of this organization shall be Florida Players.
 This organization will utilize the initials FP in publicity material and correspondence.

-## Article II – Mission Statement
+## Article II — Mission Statement

-Florida Players is a student-run theater company providing opportunities and support for its members to explore, create, and showcase their discoveries within the world of theater.
-Florida players is sponsored by UF Student Government and open to all University of Florida students regardless of major as well as the greater Gainesville community.
-Florida Players offers members the chance to explore all aspects of theater, including but not limited to: direction; design; performance; and play-writing, as well as leadership positions.
+Florida Players is a student-run theatre company providing opportunities and support for its members to explore, create, and showcase their discoveries within the world of theatre.
+Florida Players is sponsored by UF Student Government and is open to all University of Florida students regardless of major as well as the greater Gainesville community.
+Florida Players offers members the chance to explore all aspects of theatre, including but not limited to: direction, design, performance, play-writing, stage management, and leadership.
 Florida Players also acts as an umbrella organization for the dance company Floridance.

 ## Article III — Compliance Statement